makwanajigneshm/esp8266/README.md

 # esp8266
-Tinkering with ESP8266 that is flashedwith nodeMCU firmware !!
+Tinkering with ESP8266 that is flashed with nodeMCU firmware !!
 Use it at your own RISK !!